Human research ethics

-To support USC's research activities, the Office of Research is committed to promoting responsible research practices and fostering a strong and sustainable research culture that is built upon the highest standard of honesty, integrity, compliance, and respect for human research participants, animals and the environment.
+To support UniSC's research activities, the Office of Research is committed to promoting responsible research practices and fostering a strong and sustainable research culture that is built upon the highest standard of honesty, integrity, compliance, and respect for human research participants, animals and the environment.

-We aim to achieve this through training and support for researchers and research trainees, and by maintaining a framework that embeds the requirements of the Australian Code for the Responsible Conduct of Research into USC's research activities.
+We aim to achieve this through training and support for researchers and research trainees, and by maintaining a framework that embeds the requirements of the Australian Code for the Responsible Conduct of Research into UniSC's research activities.

 Further information and contacts

 Refer to the Student Portal (for students) or MyUniSC (for staff) for the information, resources and forms needed to:

 - prepare to apply for human research ethics or animal ethics approval

 - apply for human research ethics or animal ethics approval